 In March a friend and I took a winter road trip to Saskatoon where we went to a local museum, froze our butts off, saw a hockey game and I got to have dinner with some of my family.
-In July I spent my birthday weekend in Drumheller and The Canadian Badlands where I saw two amazing theatre performances.
-In August I drove out to Vancouver with a friend who lives there, and had a nice visit.
+In July I spent my birthday weekend in Drumheller and The Canadian Badlands where I saw two astounding theatre performances.
+In August I drove out to Vancouver with a friend who lives there and had a nice visit.
 Sometimes a small change of scenery is a nice.
-We even managed to get to Washington State (for 15 minutes…more on that later).
+We even managed to get to Washington State (for 15 minutes).
 For my big trip this fall I spent a week in Madrid, Spain.
-Then I spent a couple days in Helsinki, Finland (and a brief 17 hours in Frankfurt, Germany) before heading home.
-The last few months I’ve been at home, working, dog sitting for a family friend, and getting ready for my next adventures.
+Then I spent a couple of days in Helsinki, Finland (and a brief 17 hours in Frankfurt, Germany) before heading home.
+The last few months I’ve been at home, working, dog sitting, and getting ready for my next adventures.

 2016 The Year of Awesome

 First up is the trip I’ve talked about before.
-In March I’ll be heading to Hong Kong and Japan for 2 weeks.
-This will be my first time to Asia.
-I have 6 days in Hong Kong, and 7 days in Japan (I arrive and depart from Tokyo, and I’m still debating whether I should go to Kyoto or save that for another trip).
+In March I’ll be heading to Hong Kong and Japan for two weeks, which will be my first visit to Asia.
+I have six days in Hong Kong, and seven days in Japan (I arrive and depart from Tokyo, and I’m debating whether I should go to Kyoto or save that for another trip).
 I can hardly believe this trip will be happening in less than two months.
-I’m nervous, but excited, which is how I am before every trip.
+I’m nervous, but excited, which is how I am before every journey I take.

-The big new though is that I bought a one-way ticket to London, England in August.
+The big news though is that I bought a one-way ticket to London, England in August.
 How?
 Why?
 What?
-Well a while back I was invited to a Westjet media launch at The Fairmont Hotel McDonald.
-Westjet was announcing a new flight route across several cities in Canada to Dublin, Ireland.
-As a thank you everyone attending got a 50% off a Westjet flight coupon (a few people even won themselves a free flight like Melissa from Suitcase and Heels).
+Well, a while back I was invited to a Westjet media launch where the airline announced a new flight route from Canada to Dublin, Ireland.
+As a thank you everyone attending got a 50% off a Westjet flight coupon.
+A few lucky people even won a free flight like Melissa from Suitcase and Heels.

 I did some searching and found a one-way ticket to London for $200.
-At first I tried searching for a round trip deal, but the return price got really expensive (went up to about $900), but then I thought what if I don’t buy a return ticket?
+I tried searching for a round trip deal, but the return price got expensive (went up to about $900), but then I thought what if I don’t buy a return ticket?

 Will I stay in Ireland there for two years?
 It’s hard to say, but I hope to be there for at least a year.
-Currently I’m crunching numbers and figuring out how much to save (I’ve got a good start), where to go, and what to do.
-This is all very new for me and there are still a lot of things to do before I get there (like actually getting the working holiday visa…fingers crossed).
+Currently, I’m crunching numbers and figuring out how much to save (I’ve got a good start), where to go, and what to do.
+Planning to live abroad is all very new to me, and there are still a lot of things to do before I get there (like actually getting the working holiday visa…fingers crossed).

-A lot is in the air, which is how I felt looking forward to 2015 at the end of 2014.
-While back then I was feeling a little despondent about that year (despite some awesome travels I did) I feel like 2015 was a great year.
-While I don’t have everything mapped out for 2016 I have some big plans and I’m looking forward to a year of awesome.
+A lot is in the air.
+While I don’t have everything mapped out for 2016, I have some big plans, and I’m looking forward to a year of awesome.

-Where are you traveling to in this year?
+Where are you travelling to in this year?